Lectures on piecewise distance-preserving maps: Akopyan's approximation theorem

-Akopyan's theorem implies the existence of many piecewise distance preserving maps from $P$ into $\RR^2$.
+This theorem implies the existence of many piecewise distance-preserving maps from $P$ into $\RR^2$.
 In particular, it implies Zalgaller's theorem (\ref{thm:zalgaller}).
 To see this, consider the constant map $h\:P\z\to\RR^2$; i.e., the map which sends the whole space $P$ to a single point.
-Since $h$ is piecewise linear, we can apply Akopyan's theorem to produce piecewise distancing preserving map $f$ arbitrarily close to $h$.
+Since $h$ is piecewise linear, we can apply Akopyan's theorem to produce a piecewise distance-preserving map $f$ arbitrarily close to $h$.

 As you will see below, the proof of Akopyan's theorem will not use Zalgaller's theorem.
-We still consider the proof of Zalgaller's theorem to be important because it gives a very clear geometric description of the piecewise distance preserving map.
-In constrast, the maps produced by Akopyan's theorem will rely on the recursive construction of Brehm's theorem, which is harder to understand.
+We still consider the proof of Zalgaller's theorem to be important because it gives a very clear geometric description of the piecewise distance-preserving map.
+In contrast, the maps produced by Akopyan's theorem will rely on the recursive construction of Brehm's theorem, which is harder to understand.

 \begin{thm}{Exercise} Show that if $P$ is a convex polygon in $\RR^2$, then the above theorem follows from Brehm's extension theorem (\ref{thm:brehm}). \end{thm}